circleci/circleci-docs/jekyll/_cci2/test.md

 ## Re-run failed tests only (circleci tests run)
 {: #rerun-failed-tests-only }

-CircleCI is releasing new preview functionality to re-run failed tests only.
-When selecting this option, only a subset of tests are re-run, instead of re-running the entire test suite when a transient test failure arises.
+You can configure jobs to re-run failed tests only.
+Using this option, when a transient test failure arises, only a subset of tests are re-run instead of the entire test suite.
+Also, only failed tests from the same commit are re-run, not new ones.

+More information on how to use this option is available on the [Rerun failed tests only](/docs/rerun-failed-tests-only/) page.
+This functionality uses a command called `circleci tests run`.

 Historically, when your testing job in a workflow has flaky tests, the only option to get to a successful workflow was to re-run your workflow from failed.
-This type of re-run executes all tests from your testing job, including tests that passed, which prolongs time-to-feedback and consumes credits unneccessarily.
+This type of re-run executes all tests from your testing job, including tests that passed, which prolongs time-to-feedback and consumes credits unnecessarily.

-This re-run failed tests only re-runs failed tests from the same commit, not new ones.
-More information is available on the [preview docs](/docs/rerun-failed-tests-only/) page.
-This functionality uses a command called `circleci tests run`.

 ## Next steps
 {: #next-steps }